hidalgo-icf/DS-emulators/README.md

 # DS-emulators

 Welcome!
-This repository houses a non-linear and linear matter spectrum emulator of Dark Scattering (DS) model built upon the framework of the halo model reaction.
-In addition, a baryonic feedback emulator based on ``HMC0DE2016_FEEDBACK``.
+This repository hosts a linear and a non-linear matter spectrum emulators of the Dark Scattering (DS) model built upon the framework of the halo model reaction.
+Additionally, a baryonic feedback emulator based on ``HMC0DE2016_FEEDBACK``.

 Comprehensive documentation of ``CosmoPower`` is available [here](https://alessiospuriomancini.github.io/cosmopower).

 # Documentation

-Since these emulators were trained by ``CosmoPower``, we recommend using them within a [Conda](https://docs.conda.io/projects/conda/en/latest/index.html) virtual environment.
+Since all these emulators were trained by ``CosmoPower``, we recommend using them within a [Conda](https://docs.conda.io/projects/conda/en/latest/index.html) virtual environment.

 For example, to create an environment called ``emu_env``, use: